 Floor upon floor, except for the atrium which boasts a broad surround of windows proclaims a continuum of memories creating a magical sort of atmosphere with displays of countless frames featuring assorted memorabilia and prints of performances, past productions at the old Theater.

-More than a Philadelphia Institution, the Walnut Street Theatre holds its place in history as the first theatre in the United States, shortly to celebrate its 207th Anniversary.
-Its place over the course of ten Saturday’s produces a filled lobby with parents, and grandparents, like me, all dropping off children whose lives for the next hour and a half will be broadened learning not only the introductions to acting and its many facets, but also gaining a peek into the richness of traditional culture among the arts, the Theatre.
+More than a Philadelphia Institution, the Walnut Street Theatre holds its place in history as the first theater in the United States and shortly to celebrate its 207th Anniversary.
+Its place over the course of ten Saturday’s produces a filled lobby with parents and grandparents like me all dropping off children whose lives for the next hour and a half will be broadened learning not only the introductions to acting and its many facets, but also gaining a peek into the richness of traditional culture among the arts, the Theater.

 Strolling along the vastly displayed selections of practically any type of clean, pristine fish at EAT FISH LIVE LONG insures the greatest of difficulty deciding on the weeks selections, well, all except those little extra side ‘must haves’ whereby ‘must have’ or risk suffering mouthwatering cravings for a week before return.
-My favorite easy choice on the ‘must have,’ Baby Octopus, which I immediately decided would make an excellent Grilled Baby Octopus Salad.
+My favorite easy choice ‘must have’ this week was the Baby Octopus which I immediately decided would make an excellent Grilled Baby Octopus Salad.
 It did.

 - 1 1/4 pound baby octopus

-- 1 small red onion, halved cut crescent shape
+- 1 small red onion, halved, then halved again, cut crescent shape

 - 3 tablespoons olive oil, more or less